-Dividends may in principle only be paid out of profit as shown in the adopted annual accounts.
-In accordance with the articles of association and Book 2 of the Dutch Civil Code, we may only declare dividends insofar as our shareholders' equity exceeds the amount of the paid up and called portion of the issued share capital plus the reserves that must be maintained in accordance with the provisions of the laws of the Netherlands or our articles of association.
-We may not make any distribution of profits on ordinary shares that we hold and have not done so in the past.
+Dividends may in principle only be paid out to the extent there are distributable reserves.
+In accordance with the articles of association and Book 2 of the Dutch Civil Code, we may only declare dividends insofar as our shareholders' equity exceeds the amount of the paid-up and called portion of the issued share capital plus the reserves that must be maintained in accordance with the provisions of the laws of the Netherlands (i.e., legal reserves) or our articles of association (i.e., statutory reserves).
 Our Board of Directors determines whether and how much of the profits it will reserve.
 Any remaining profits shall be distributed to the shareholders pro rata to the number of shares held by each shareholder.

-All calculations to determine the amounts available for dividends will be based on our annual Dutch GAAP statutory accounts, which may be different from our Consolidated Financial Statements under U.S. GAAP, such as those included in this annual report.
-Our statutory accounts have to date been prepared, and will continue to be prepared, under Dutch GAAP and are deposited with the Commercial Register of the Dutch Trade Register.
-Our net loss attributable to equity holders of AerCap Holdings N.V. for the year ended December 31, 2022 and our total AerCap Holdings N.V. shareholders' equity as of December 31, 2022 as set forth in our annual statutory accounts were \$596 million and \$14.1 billion, respectively.
+All calculations to determine the amounts available for dividends will be based on our Parent Company Financial Statements under Dutch GAAP, which are different from our Consolidated Financial Statements under U.S. GAAP, such as those included in this annual report.
+Our Parent Company Financial Statements are prepared in accordance with the statutory provisions of Part 9, Book 2, of the Dutch Civil Code and the firm pronouncements in the Dutch Accounting Standards for annual reporting in the Netherlands as issued by the Dutch Accounting Standards Board and are deposited with the Commercial Register of the Dutch Trade Register.
+Our Total Equity as of December 31, 2023, as set forth in our Parent Company Financial Statements, was over \$14.4 billion.
 We are dependent on dividends or other advances from our operating subsidiaries to fund any dividends we may pay on our ordinary shares.